Consider your child's specific needs:

 If you answered "yes" to any of the questions above, then hippotherapy may be the most appropriate choice for your child.

-Hippotherapy is not a horseback riding lesson.
-It is physical, occupational or speech therapy, which is prescribed by a physician and delivered by a team that includes a licensed, credentialed therapist.
+Physical, occupational, or speech therapy, prescribed by a physician and delivered by a team that includes a licensed, specially-trained therapist.

-Because therapeutic riding is an adaptive sport, NOT therapy, it is not covered by insurance.
+Because therapeutic riding is an adaptive/recreational/sport activity, not therapy, it is not covered by insurance.

 "We feel very blessed to have become a part of the TherAplay family of therapists, staff and other families."